fachwerk-dev/create-fachwerk/slides/slides.md

 ## Define data

-Sometimes it is useful to separate the markup and the data.
-You can define the data in the frontmatter:
+Sometimes it is helpful to separate the markup and the data.
+For example, you can define the data in the frontmatter:

 ```
 ---